UlsanCollege-English/week-11-problem-1-cables-and-devices-prachi2061/README.md

-HW01 — Cables and Devices
+HW01 — Cables and Devices (Build a Graph + Degrees)

-Story
+Story intro
-I need to model a small office network.
-Each device is connected by cables.
-The input is a list of pairs like [('PC1','SW1'), ('SW1','PR1')].
-I have to build a graph and calculate degrees.
+You manage a small office network.
+Each device is linked to others by a cable.
+You get a list of cable pairs.
+You need a data model to answer simple questions like “who is connected to whom?” and “how many cables touch each device?”

-Technical details
+Technical description
-- Input: list of (u,v) pairs
+- Input: A list of edges like [('PC1','SW1'), ('SW1','PR1')].
+Edges are undirected (a cable links both ways).
 - Output:
-  - build_graph(edges, directed=False): returns a dict where each node maps to a list of neighbors
+  - build_graph(edges, directed=False): returns a dictionary mapping node → list of neighbors
-  - degree_dict(graph): returns a dict where each node maps to its degree (number of neighbors)
+  - degree_dict(graph): returns a dictionary mapping node → degree (number of neighbors)
 - Constraints:
   - Node names are strings
   - No external libraries
   - Duplicates allowed
-- Complexity:
+- Expected complexity:
   - build_graph: O(E) time, O(V+E) space
   - degree_dict: O(V+E)

+ESL scaffold with the 8 Steps
-Steps
+Steps 1–5
-1. Understand: An edge means two devices connected by a cable.
+1. Read & Understand: An edge means two devices connected by a cable.
 Undirected means both directions.
-2. Rephrase: Make a dictionary of nodes and their neighbors.
+2. Rephrase: Make a dictionary mapping each node to its neighbors.
-3. I/O: Input is a list of tuples, output is a dict.
+3. Identify I/O: Input is a list of (u,v) pairs.
+Output is a dict node → list of neighbors.
-4. Plan: Loop through edges, add u→v and v→u if undirected.
+4. Break down: Loop through edges, add u→v and v→u if undirected.
+Ensure keys exist.
 5. Pseudocode:
 graph = {}
 for (u,v) in edges: